William H. Love

 William Howard Love (born August 14, 1957, in Dallas, Texas) is an American prelate.
-Love was the ninth bishop of the Episcopal Diocese of Albany, and he served in that role from 2007 until January 31, 2021.
-Beginning in April 2021, Love has served as Assistant Bishop of the Anglican Diocese of the Living Word.
+Love was the ninth bishop of the Episcopal Diocese of Albany, and he served in that role from 2007 until 2021.
+From 2021 to 2025, Love served as assistant bishop of the Anglican Diocese of the Living Word.
+In 2025, he became assistant bishop of the Anglican Diocese in New England.

-Love is known for his support for a “traditional” definition of marriage and for his opposition to the blessing of same-sex unions; this stance led to his dismissal from the Episcopal Church.
+Love is known for his support for a traditional definition of marriage and for his opposition to the blessing of same-sex unions.
 In October 2020, Love was found to have violated Episcopal Church doctrine and rules due to his refusal to permit same-sex unions to be blessed by clergy within the Albany diocese.
-Love resigned from his position as bishop effective February 1, 2021.
-Love later requested that he be released from ordained ministry in the Episcopal Church; that request was granted by Presiding Bishop Michael Curry.
-In April 2021, Love was appointed Assistant Bishop of the Anglican Diocese of the Living Word, a diocese within the Anglican Church in North America, a denomination outside of the Anglican Communion.
+Effective February 1, 2021, Love resigned his position as bishop pursuant to a disciplinary agreement.
+He was later released from ordained ministry in the Episcopal Church.

 Education, early career, and family

 According to the Episcopal Diocese of Albany, Love is a Texas native; he earned a Bachelor of Arts in journalism from Southwest Texas State in 1980, a Master of Science degree in education from the State University of New York-Plattsburgh in 1988, and a master's degree in Divinity in 1991 from Nashotah House.

 Love was ordained a deacon in 1991 and a priest in 1992.
 He served as rector of St. Mary's Church in Lake Luzerne, New York for 14 years.

 Prior to becoming a priest, he served as an intelligence officer in the Air Force.

 Love married retired Air Force Colonel Karen Love in 1983; the Loves have two children and several grandchildren.